Tuesday, July 21, 2020

 That was our motto and that was our decision.
 Until now, three out of four children are doing well.
 From now on, with the new medical equipment and the new breakthroughs that we have in the medical field, four out of four of our children will be doing well.

 And of course I cannot forget the great support I have received from my family, from my children, from my husband, from my grandchildren, everyone is by my side.

 But I would like to tell you something else.
 This Prize really does not belong to me, this Prize belongs to our beloved country and the Greek people.
-Because through this Prize I was not honored personally, Greece was honored, my country, by all the countries representing the United Nations.
+Because through this Prize, I was not honored personally, Greece was honored, my country, by all the countries represented in the United Nations.